STD Treatment | Can you cure an STD without going to the doctors?

 Can STDs go away without treatment?

-While the symptoms of STDs may subside (go away), the STD itself will not go away!
+While the symptoms of STDs may subside (go away), most STDs won’t go away on their own!
+And while your immune system can clear some STDs (such as HPV) in some cases, it’s impossible to predict if this will be the case, or if you will develop complications over time.
 It is so important to seek out testing and treatment if you think you have a sexually transmitted disease to avoid the risk of further health complications.

 Health complications of STDs may include: